-The MCED test, which should be used together with U.S. guideline-recommended annual cancer screenings, looks for signals in the bloodstream that may be linked to cancer.
-If a cancer signal is detected, the test can often pinpoint its origin in the body to help the care team develop the next steps for treatment or additional diagnostic testing.
+The MCED test, which should be used together with annual cancer screenings, looks for signals in the bloodstream that may be linked to cancer.
+If a cancer signal is found, your care team will discuss next steps for treatment or recommend additional testing.

 The MCED test detects signals for 50 types of cancer